Domestic Pet Travel: The Pet Check-In Process for Flying

 • You have a check-in window of 30 minutes.

 We understand that this short check-in window can add stress when flying with pets.
-Our door-to-door service can help.

 We collect your pet at the departure destination and transport them to your final destination.